You are here

 2. Informatics student clusters

-The James and Charles cluster is for Pervasive Parallelism CDT and Data Science CDT students.
+The Charles cluster is for Data Science CDT students.
 It has GPUs.

 3. Informatics-affiliated research units